-Except for the change-in-control provision contained in the employment agreement with Michael J. Hartnett, the Company has not entered into change-in-control compensation agreements with any other executive officer.
-The restricted stock grants and stock options owned by Michael J. Hartnett and the other executive officers, however, contain change-in-control provisions.
-If a Holder ceases to be an employee because he or she is terminated without cause (as defined in the 2005 Long-Term Incentive Plan) within 18 months after a change-in-control (as defined in the 2005 Long-Term Incentive Plan), all then unvested restricted stock and stock options shall vest on the date the Holder ceases to be an employee.
+In addition, the restricted stock grants and stock options owned by Michael J. Hartnett and the other executive officers, contain change-in-control provisions.
+If a holder of these restricted stock grants or stock options ceases to be an employee because he or she is terminated without cause (as defined in the 2005 Long-Term Incentive Plan) within 18 months after a change-in-control (as defined in the 2005 Long-Term Incentive Plan), all then unvested restricted stock and stock options shall vest on the date the holder ceases to be an employee.
 In addition, if there is a change-in-control of the Company or similar event, the Compensation Committee may, in its discretion, provide for the lapsing of restrictions on a participant's restricted stock and the vesting of stock options on such terms and conditions as it deems appropriate.

-Compensation Committee Policy Regarding Compliance with Section 162 (m) of the Internal Revenue Code of 1986 (the "Code")
+Compensation Committee Policy Regarding Compliance with Section 162 (m) of the Code

-Section 162(m) of the Internal Revenue Code (the "Code") precludes a public corporation from taking a deduction for compensation in excess of \$1 million in any taxable year for its chief executive officer or any of its four other highest paid executive officers, unless certain specific and detailed criteria are satisfied.
+Section 162(m) of the Code precludes a public corporation from taking a deduction for compensation in excess of \$1 million in any taxable year for its chief executive officer or any of its four other highest paid executive officers, unless certain specific and detailed criteria are satisfied.